jenkinsci/violation-comments-to-stash-plugin/README.md

 [![Build Status](https://jenkins.ci.cloudbees.com/job/plugins/job/violation-comments-to-stash-plugin/badge/icon)](https://jenkins.ci.cloudbees.com/job/plugins/job/violation-comments-to-stash-plugin/)

-This is much like the [Violations](https://wiki.jenkins-ci.org/display/JENKINS/Violations) plugin.
-Instead of publishing violation reports in Jenkins, it comments pull requests (or individual commits) in  Bitbucket Server (or Stash).
+It comments pull requests in  Bitbucket Server (or Stash) with violations found in report files from static code analysis.

-Code from the [Violations](https://wiki.jenkins-ci.org/display/JENKINS/Violations) is used through a dependency.
+It uses [Violation Comments to Bitbucket Server Lib](https://github.com/tomasbjerre/violation-comments-to-bitbucket-server-lib) and supports the same formats as [Violations Lib](https://github.com/tomasbjerre/violations-lib).

-There is a screenshot of the configuration GUI [here](https://raw.githubusercontent.com/tomasbjerre/violation-comments-to-stash-plugin/master/sandbox/screenshot-config.png) and a sample comment may look like [this](https://raw.githubusercontent.com/tomasbjerre/violation-comments-to-stash-plugin/master/sandbox/screenshot-stash.png).
+There is a screenshot of the configuration GUI [here](https://raw.githubusercontent.com/jenkinsci/violation-comments-to-stash-plugin/master/sandbox/screenshot-config.png) and a sample comment may look like [this](https://raw.githubusercontent.com/jenkinsci/violation-comments-to-stash-plugin/master/sandbox/screenshot-stash.png).

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Violation+Comments+to+Bitbucket+Server+Plugin).

-#Features
-* Comment pull requests, or individual commits, with code analyzers comments.
-Supports:
-  * CheckStyle
-  * CodeNarc
-  * CPPLint
-  * CSSLint
-  * FindBugs
-  * FxCop
-  * Gendarme
-  * JCEReport
-  * JSLint
-  * PEP8
-  * PerlCritic
-  * PMD
-  * PyFlakes
-  * PyLint
-  * Simian
-  * StyleCop
-  * ReSharper
-  * XMLLint
-  * ZPTLint

-## Use case
+## Example use case
 Here is an example use case where a pull request is triggered from Bitbucket Server, merged, checked and comments added to pull request in Bitbucket Server.

 You may also use it for an ordinary build job, to simply comment the commit that was built.